Kvieta1990/Kvieta1990.github.io/_posts/2025-12-04-einstein_debye_model.md

 \begin{equation}\begin{aligned}E & = \hbar \omega\\\hbar & = \frac{h}{2\pi}\\ \omega & = 2\pi \nu\\ q & = \frac{2\pi}{\lambda}\\ v_s & = \frac{\lambda}{T} = \lambda \nu = \lambda \frac{\omega}{2\pi} = \frac{\omega}{q} \\ n_E & = \frac{1}{e^{\frac{E}{k_BT}} - 1} = \frac{1}{e^{\frac{\hbar\omega}{k_BT}} - 1}\end{aligned}\end{equation}
 $$

-$$q$$ refers to the wave vector, hich can be interpreted as the 'angular velocity' in real space, just like the angular velocity in time space can be written as $$\omega = \frac{2\pi}{T}$$.
+Here, $$q$$ refers to the wave vector, hich can be interpreted as the 'angular velocity' in real space, just like the angular velocity in time space can be written as $$\omega = \frac{2\pi}{T}$$.
 The $$v_s$$ here refers to the velocity of the sound wave (just the wave mentioned above).
 The expression in the last line gives the expected number of Bosons (phonon follows the Bose-Einstein statistics) for a certain state.

 Given the relations presented here, we now can move ahead deriving the Debye version of the specific heat.
-First, we start with what values that the wave vector $$$q$ are supposed to take.
+First, we start with what values that the wave vector $$q$$ are supposed to take.
 Say we have the wave here as plain waves, formulated simply as,

 $$
 e^{iqx}